ChangfuXu/DEdgeAI/README.md

 DEdgeAI is implemented on distributed edge devices (e.g., Jetsons) with a refined SD3-medium model that is relatively lightweight and runs on a GPU with at least 16GB VRAM.

 ## I. LAD-TS Method
-We propose LAD-TS, a Latent Action Diffusion-based Task Scheduling (LAD-TS) method to minimize the service delays in the dynamic MEC environment.
-LAD-TS optimizes task scheduling policy through probability reasoning, thus overcoming the performance instability of previous diffusion-based DRL methods.
+We propose a novel LAD-TS method that optimizes task scheduling policy by designing a latent action diffusion strategy, achieving near-optimal decisions quickly.

 ### LADN Structure
 <div align=center>
 <img src="results/ladn_structure.jpg" width="500px">
 </div>
-Compared to existing methods, our LAD-TS method utilizes the historical action probability instead of the Gaussian noise as the model input, ensuring a better offloading decision.
+Compared to existing methods, our LAD-TS method utilizes the historical action probability instead of the Gaussian noise as the model input during the diffusion processing, ensuring a better offloading decision.

 ### Learning Performance
 <div align=center>
 <img src="results/learning_performance.jpg" width="400px">
 </div>
-Our LAD-TS method achieves the lowest delay, outperforming the DQN-TS, SAC-TS, and D2SAC-TS methods by 13.66%, 9.19%, and 6.32%, respectively, and closely approximates the heuristic optimal method's (Opt-TS) delay.
+Our LAD-TS method achieves the lowest delay, outperforming the DQN-TS [1], SAC-TS [2], and D2SAC-TS [3] methods by 13.66%, 9.19%, and 6.32%, respectively, and closely approximates the heuristic optimal method's (Opt-TS) delay.

 ### Code implementation
-The code of the LAD-TS method is stored in the LAD-TS directory that mainly includes the following four files:
+The code of the LAD-TS method includes the following four files:

 - `diffusion_lad.py`: This file implements the latent action diffusion processing.